softspiders/spring-boot-postgres-testcontainers-archunit-restful-swagger-restassured-selenium-hexagonal-todo/README.md

     </a>
 </div>

-# ToDo service starter with Hexagonal architecture on Spring Boot and PostgreSQL with Flyway and Swagger support, with testing support based on ArchUnit, Testcontainers, REST Assured and Selenium
+# Dockerized ToDo service starter with Hexagonal architecture on Spring Boot and PostgreSQL with Flyway and Swagger support, with testing support based on ArchUnit, Testcontainers, REST Assured and Selenium
 ## Architectural layers are divided into subprojects in one Maven monorepository.